fallen-icarus/cardano-swaps/GettingStarted.md

   --out-file beaconDatum.json
 ```

-Even thought the beacon is being stored in the swap address too, it needs a special datum.
+Even though the beacon is being stored in the swap address too, it needs a special datum.

 ### Create the datum for the first swap positions
 ``` Bash